Links marked with a * are affiliate links.

 As a general rule, avoid wrapping paper that has glitter, ribbon or sequins on it, as it won’t be able to be recycled.
 Another good test is the ‘scrunch test’.
 Simply scrunch a piece of wrapping paper up in your hand – if it stays scrunched up, it’s recyclable; if it unfolds of its own accord, it’s likely not.

-Here are some of my favourite sustainable ways to wrap my gifts.
+Here are some of my favourite sustainable Christmas wrapping ideas.

 Recycled wrapping paper & gift tags